1. Purpose of this policy

 Your right to lodge a complaint with the supervisory authority

-If you have a concern about any aspect of our privacy practices, including the way we've handled your personal information, you can report it to the relevant supervisory authority.
+If you have a concern about any aspect of our privacy practices, including the way we've handled your personal information, you can report it to the Data Protection Office of Mauritius.

 Please note that some of these rights may be limited where we have an overriding legitimate interest or legal obligation to continue to process the personal information, or where the personal information may be exempt from disclosure due to applicable law, the applicable rules of professional conduct, attorney-client privilege, legal professional privilege, other applicable privileges or protections, or professional secrecy obligations.